Net Investment Return - 2022

 Going Concern Funded Ratio

-The Plan is currently estimated to be 94% funded.
+The Plan is currently estimated to be 103% funded.
 The Plan's funded ratio is a measure of its financial health and is a key driver of the level of contributions that are required to go into the Plan.
 It is determined by dividing the Plan's assets by its liabilities.
-Special contributions, over and above the cost of annual benefit accruals, are being made to bring the Plan to a fully funded position.
+Special contributions, over and above the cost of annual benefit accruals, are being made to bring the Plan to a more sustainable position.